 It encompasses information from various sources, such as inventory levels, customer demand, supplier lead times, production rates, and transportation metrics, with each contributing to a detailed view of the supply chain.
 Advanced tools like AI and machine learning enable real-time data processing, ensuring swift responses to changing conditions.

-Additionally, predictive analytics relies on historical and real-time data to forecast demand patterns, prevent disruptions, and improve supply chain resilience.
+Additionally, predictive analytics relies on historical and real-time data to forecast demand patterns, prevent supply chain disruptions, and improve supply chain resilience.
 Data integration across systems ensures a unified approach, breaking down silos for better collaboration and visibility.

 By investing in robust data management practices and leveraging advanced analytics, companies can unlock the full potential of their supply chains, achieving both operational excellence and strategic growth.